ALM-LAB/PACE/README.md

 **🕛 PHASE 4**

-15. [ ] Add ASR (Whisper) to the pipeline, to allow for search directly by recording a query
+15. [ ] Add a "search by voice" button to the web app
+16. [ ] Add "Fake News" detection to the web app
 16. [ ] Slides & Demo

 **END OF PHASE 4**